aviadkl/Demography-tools/README.md

 3. PAS interpolation algorithm that interpolates mortality rates from a range of two Mx vectors

 4. Life Table function - complete or abridged.
-Holds two functions: I. life table by Mx input.
-II. life table by qx input.
+Holds two functions:  1.life table by Mx input.
+2.life table by qx input.